ngqtrieu99/UDACITY-CAPSTONE-PROJECT/Readme.md

 ## Dependencies for running locally
 * make >= 4.1 (linux, mac) 3.81 (Windows)
-	* Linux: already installed bu default in most distros
+	* Linux: already installed by default in most distros
 * g++ >= 4.0
 	* Linux: `sudo apt install build-essential` usually it is already installed by default in most distros